alexdevero/alex-devero-blog/__drafts__/draft--custom-react-hooks.md

 }
 ```

 The way to use this hook will be similar to using useState.
 When you call it, you pass in the name of the key and data for that key.
 The hook will return array with the data and handler function for storing new data.
-The data returned will be either the initial value or any data that are already stored in local storage for that key.
+The data returned will be either the initial value or any data that is already stored in local storage for that key.

 ```jsx
 // Import the useLocalStorage hook: